Above photo: Poor Clare Collettines of Roswell, NM

 - The Oblates of Mary Immaculate were founded by Saint Eugène de Mazenod and given recognition by Pope Leo XII in 1826.
 Priests of this congregation run this excellent parish in Canada with a lot of Eucharistic Adoration: https://sainthedwigchurch.com/

-Opus Dei – Priestly Society of the Holy Cross – also there is a branch of Opus Dei for laity as cooperators or members:
+There is a branch of Opus Dei for laity as cooperators or members

 Opus Dei (Latin for ‘Work of God’) is a Catholic institution that was founded in Spain in 1928 by St. Josemaría Escrivá.
 It helps clergy and laity to seek holiness in their everyday occupations and societies.